KSDunne/whisper_riding_school/README.md

 ### Design Choices

-I was very loosely inspired by the colors, layout, services and features of the [Carrickmines Equestrian Center](https://www.carrickminesequestrian.ie/) website.This arised from my research of other horse riding school websites.
+I was very loosely inspired by the colors, layout, services and features of the [Carrickmines Equestrian Center](https://www.carrickminesequestrian.ie/) website.
+This arose from my research of other horse riding school websites.
 I wanted to find one with intuitive layout and navigation that fit my desired content and that was also responsive.

 The hero image for Whisper Riding School was chosen to convey the exact main service of the business.
 It is both eye-catching and informational.